 In public school or at work, the schedule contains slots of time that everyone must follow exactly.
-For example, 7:45 am school start, 8:00 am 1st class, etc.
+For example, 7:45 am school starts, 8:00 am 1st class, etc.

-The school bell rings at the end of each slot of time to remind everyone to switch and change class and classrooms.
+The school bell rings at the end of each slot of time to remind everyone to switch and change classes and classrooms.

 However, we need a routine or a more flexible schedule to fit our needs.